fabacab/wp-sri/readme.txt

 A WordPress plugin for easily adding a [Subresource Integrity (SRI)](//www.w3.org/TR/SRI/) declaration to any third-party content your pages load.
 The standards-based `integrity` attribute is a defense-in-depth best practice currently making its way into browsers.
 This plugin closely tracks the W3C draft.

 Currently, the plugin automatically detects any third-party resources (like JavaScript libraries) and will make a SHA-256 hash of the content.
-It remembers this hash (until you uninstall the plugin), and modifies your page's `<script>` and `<link>` elements on-the-fly.
+It remembers this hash (until you uninstall the plugin or delete the hash from the admin interface), and modifies your page's `<script>` and `<link>` elements on-the-fly.
 This way, your visitor's Web browsers can automatically ensure that the specific library you're using is the one they're loading.

 Using this plugin can dramatically reduce the liklihood that visitors to your site will be strong-armed into participating in an HTTP DDoS attack.
 For more information, see "[An introduction to JavaScript-based DDoS](https://blog.cloudflare.com/an-introduction-to-javascript-based-ddos/)" by Nick Sullivan.